mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 Perfect, it works!
 Now only twenty more types to go...

-Fortunately, Rust gives us a way to avoid all this code duplication and generalize the types we're working on.
+Of course, Rust gives us a way to avoid all this code duplication and generalize the types we're working on.

 ```rust
 fn largest<T>(list: &[T]) -> T {